How to Make Edible Water Beads

 5. Let Sit

-Let the water beads sit for 15-30 minutes, until the colours have been fully absorbed.
+Let the water beads sit for 15-30 minutes, until the colors have been fully absorbed.
 Use this opportunity to read a book, play a game, clean up the kitchen or do whatever else it is that you need to get done!

 Cooked tapioca pearls absorbing food colouring inside small bowls.